The Dark Side of Blue Light

 If you are like most people today, your mobile phone is always in your hand.
 But artificial light, or blue light, at bedtime can disrupt your sleep.
 Let’s learn more about blue light and how and when to use it.

 As simple as it may sound, blue light is just that, light.
 The most significant source of blue light is sunlight, and in regular doses, it’s healthy to be around.
 Blue light boosts alertness, elevates mood, and regulates the body’s circadian rhythm.
-Blue light also emits from florescent light bulbs, LED Televisions, smartphones, and tablets.
-It’s when we use these kind electronics at night that blue light starts to become a problem.
+Blue light also emits from fluorescent light bulbs, LED Televisions, smartphones, and tablets.
+It’s when we use these kinds of electronics at night that blue light starts to become a problem.

 As we said, blue light isn’t bad when you’re exposed to it during the day.
 But at night, it can adversely affect your sleep and your health.
 Each color on the visible spectrum of light has different wavelengths and energies.
 Blue light—which has a short wavelength and high energy—can trick your body into thinking it’s still daylight.

 Blue light can physically contribute to eye problems as well.
-Long term exposer to blue light has been shown to cause cataracts, eye cancers, eye strain, and more.
+Long-term exposure to blue light has been shown to cause cataracts, eye cancers, eye strain, and more.

 If you’re not ready to give up your pre-sleep scrolling or late-night shows, we totally understand.
 But there are some things you can do to reduce the impact of blue light on your sleep and eyes.